weaponsforge/gsites-components/README.md

 1. Install dependencies.<br>
 `npm install`

 2. Set up the environment variables.
-Create a .env file inside the root project directory with reference to the .env.example file.<br>
+Create a `.env`, `.env.local` and a `.env.development` files inside the root project directory with reference to the `.env.example` file.<br>

    | Variable Name         | Description                                                                                                                                                                                                                                                                                                                                               |
    | --------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |